jaubourg/wires/README.md

 ## Computed Routes

-In your configuration files, every object property which name is colon-lead and ends with a slash followed by an opening then a closing parenthesis defines a computed route.
+As of version 2.1, in your configuration files, every object property which name is colon-lead and ends with a slash followed by an opening then a closing parenthesis defines a computed route.

 They are very similar to generic routes except there is no automatic concatenation performed by wires.
 Rather, the value must be a string pointing to a module that exports a function.
 This function will be called by wires with the path segments as arguments and is expected to return the resulting path.